greymd/observe-keepalive-timeout/README.md

 Waiting for 15 seconds, connection = ESTAB
 Connection is in CLOSE-WAIT state
 ```
 => *keepalive timeout is around 15 seconds* on `checkip.amazonaws.com`.
-We can see that the connection is half closed after 15 seconds.
+We can see that the connection is half closed (CLOSE-WAIT) after 15 seconds.

 ## Usage (For Linux)